asejouk/zachmoshe.com/_posts/2015-03-24-israel-elections-part-1.markdown

 Generally speaking, we could define an objective function based on these two measures and approach the whole problem as an optimization problem, looking for the clusters assignment that will minimize the function.
 I wanted to start with a greedy approach for this post, but going forward, I'll will probably spend some time on other approaches as well.

-The more clusters we break the dataset into, the minimal AVG(STD) we'll get.
+The more clusters we break the dataset into, the smaller AVG(STD) we'll get.
 Eventually, if every point is in its own cluster, we get AVG(STD)=0.
 So, in order to agree on some basic rules - I'll define a valid solution to have __at most 8 clusters__ (rule of thumb, you could run the same experiment with more or less clusters).

 Benchmark - A simple KMeans clustering (geographical only)